 The attention of students is directed to AK/FA 4500B 6.0 Integrated Arts in Education.
-Depending on the topic offered, AK/FA 4500B 6.0 may be counted as a Theatre Studio course.
-Consult the School for the current topic.
+Depending on the topic offered, AK/FA 4500B 6.0 may be counted as a theatre studio course.
+Consult the department for the current topic.